"She Shed" or Craft Room: Pros and Cons

 Consider the weather where you live.
 Determine if heat or cold is a problem to the supplies and materials that you are going to store in your "She Shed" or craft room.

-Make sure to hire a qualified electrician to do any electrical work you may have in either your craft room or you're "She Shed."
+Make sure to hire a qualified electrician to do any electrical work you may have in either your craft room or your "She Shed."

 Craft Rooms/Space: Creating Your Space